trassis/refact-plug/README.md

 1) Create a lua function implementing it (ex: M.rename_variable)
 2) Create a vim command so that the user can call the function (in M.setup)

+I have created a new file for refactorings, `./lua/refact-plug/refactorings.lua`.
+Implement refactorings there, and after create a new user command in `init.lua.setup()`.

 The main sources of help will be
 - nvim help docs.
 For example: `:help treesitter.get_parser()`
 - there are some ytb videos on how to write a lua plugin